Witiko/doctoral-thesis/main.md

 #### Results

 We reproduced the total accuracy on the English word analogy task.
-Additionally, we showed that although the quantized model way equally as accurate as the Word2Vec language model in total accuracies, it was significantly more accurate on the semantic categories of analogical reasoning and significantly less accurate on the syntactic categories
+Additionally, we showed that although the quantized model was equally as accurate as the Word2Vec language model in total accuracies, it was significantly more accurate on the semantic categories of analogical reasoning and significantly less accurate on the syntactic categories